ConsumerDataStandardsAustralia/infosec/slate/source/index.html.md

 ## 11.2.
 Mutual TLS

 <aside class="information">
-Additional content will be added to this section when the Directory requirements are established.
+Additional content will be added to this section when the Registry requirements are established.
 For example, verification/revocation of transport certificates.
 </aside>

-All Business-to-Business (B2B) service calls, that is back-channel communication between Recipient and Holder systems, MUST incorporate, unless stated otherwise, MTLS as part of the TLS handshake:
+All back-channel communication between Data Recipient and Data Holder systems MUST incorporate, unless stated otherwise, MTLS as part of the TLS handshake:

 - The presented Client transport certificate MUST be issued by the CDR Certificate Authority (CA).
 The Server MUST NOT trust Client transport certificates issued by other authorities.
 - The presented Server transport certificate MUST be issued by the CDR Certificate Authority (CA).
 The Client MUST NOT trust Server transport certificates issued by other authorities.